Chicken Bacon Ranch Spaghetti Squash Casserole is a flavor packed, low-carb casserole recipe that even squash haters will devour!

 My point?
 Even if you think you don’t like spaghetti squash, give this healthy yet decadent-tasting, fall inspired casserole a try!

-Spaghetti squash is roasted, shredded, then combined with chicken, bacon, sauteed spinach, eggs, and YES, ranch dressing (!) to create a super filling casserole that’s perfect for chilly fall nights.
-And it bears repeating that even my Dad, the squash hater, gave it two thumbs up.
+Spaghetti squash is roasted, shredded, then combined with cooked chicken, bacon, sauted spinach, eggs, and ranch dressing to create a super filling and cozy casserole that’s perfect for chilly nights.

 This casserole recipe is made with fridge and pantry staples, is make ahead, and the leftovers are fabulous.
 Plus it’s a great way to get your family to eat spaghetti squash and spinach – there’s a whole 5oz clamshell of baby spinach in here!
-Add a little bit of bacon and ranch dressing, and everyone’s happy. ;)

 How to Roast Spaghetti Squash

 Start by roasting a spaghetti squash.
-To save some time, I recommend you do this a day or even a few days ahead of time.
+To save time, I recommend you do this a day or even a few days ahead of time.
 Slice 1 medium-sized spaghetti squash (about 2-1/2lbs) in half then scrape out the seeds and place cut-side-down on a silpat or foil-lined half sheet pan.
 Roast at 400 degrees for 30-40 minutes, or until the squash shreds when you run a fork down the center.

 Meanwhile, add chopped bacon to a large skillet over medium heat.
 Once browned, scoop the bacon onto a plate then remove all but 2 Tablespoons bacon grease from the skillet.

 Turn the heat up to medium-high then add chopped chicken breasts and chopped shallot or onion.
-Season with homemade seasoned salt (or regular) and pepper then saute until cooked through.
-Add minced garlic and baby spinach that’s been roughly chopped (UNPICTURED!) then saute until the spinach has wilted, about 1 minute.
+Season with homemade seasoned salt and pepper then saute until cooked through.

 Add the chicken and spinach mixture to the bowl with the spaghetti squash, along with half the cooked bacon, ranch dressing, whisked eggs, and more seasoned salt and pepper then stir to combine.